ayame113/atom-ide-deno/README.md

 ## Contribution

 This extension is a minimal implementation.
-If you add an implementation, you need to find out whether the feature is implemented on the lsp side or in this package. (formatter etc.)
+If you add an implementation, you need to find out whether the feature should be implemented on the lsp side or in this package. (formatter etc.)

 I tried [xatom-debug-nodejs](https://github.com/xatom-plugins/xatom-debug-nodejs) to implement the debugger, but it didn't work.